ADB-SPADE/spade-documentation/README.md

 # SPADE Documentation

-SPADE is a customized version of the `GeoNode Open Source Geospatial Content Management System  <https://geonode.org>`_.
-This documentation is written by Royal HaskoningDHV, based on the `GeoNode Training Documentation Portal <https://training.geonode.geo-solutions.it>`_ (`source <https://github.com/geosolutions-it/doc-geonode/>`_) written by GeoSolutions.
+SPADE is a customized version of the [GeoNode Open Source Geospatial Content Management System](https://geonode.org>).
+This documentation is based on the [GeoNode Training Documentation Portal](https://training.geonode.geo-solutions.it) ([source]( <)https://github.com/geosolutions-it/doc-geonode/).

 As a result, the name GeoNode will be used when generic functions are described.
 In sections that focus on SPADE specific functionality, the  name SPADE will be used.